Are you 21 or older?

 Logo Hypnoseeds

 Zookies is a rich, earthy and slightly nutty strain that delivers a smooth, pleasant high with balanced energy and relaxation.
 Its flavor blends butter, diesel, earthiness, nutty notes, and a subtle sweetness that becomes stronger as buds mature.
 With genetics from Animal Cookies and Original Glue, Zookies grows sturdy and resinous, often yielding powerful, frosty buds with great aroma.
-If you want to grow Zookies seeds, expect a plant that stays manageable in size, responds well to training, and rewards attention with dense, potent flowers and focused, happy, relaxed effects.
+If you want to grow Zookies strain, expect a plant that stays manageable in size, responds well to training, and rewards attention with dense, potent flowers and focused, happy, relaxed effects.

 Why Grow Zookies